hvk-creator/codespaces-desktop-novnc/README.md

 # codespaces-desktop-novnc
-Setting up a full Desktop Environment on a Github Codespace with noVNC
+Setting up a full Desktop Environment on a Github Codespace with noVNC.
+Works on both Github Codespaces and Gitpod.

 This repository is only for installing Xfce.
 For Lxqt, you can read more here:https://github.com/GitXpresso/LXQT-NoVNC